Feasibility study of $CP$ Violation in $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ decays at Super Tau Charm Facility: EVENT SELECTION AND ANALYSIS

-For electron candidates, $E/p$ is required to be larger than 0.8, where $E$ is the deposited energy in the EMC and $p$ is the momentum of the charged tracks.
-By default, muon candidates are selected according to the efficiency curve in fast simulation with following requirements: $P(\mu)>0.001$, $P(\mu)>P(K)$ and $P(\mu)>P(e)$ in the PID system, where $P(X)$ is the probability of a candidate identified as particle $X$, $0.1<E<0.3$~GeV in EMC, and layer requirement in MUD.
-The distribution of muon detection efficiency versus its momentum in fast simulation is shown as the black dots in Fig.~\ref{p_mu_versus_eff}.
-Besides, the fast simulation provides another function for muon selection from preliminary R\&D results of STCF detector, where three kinds of $\pi/\mu$ seperation levels are provided, to be 3\%, 1.7\% and 1\%, according to different requirement on $\pi/\mu$ responses.
-The efficiency curve of STCF detector response is also shown in Fig.~\ref{p_mu_versus_eff} in red dots on the basis of mis-identication rate to be 3\%.
+After $K_{S}$ selection, a stricter vertex requirement is performed on other charged tracks than the pions in $K_{S}$ decay, and number of these tracks satisfying the vertex requirement should equals to 2.
+The lepton candidate in tag side and the bachelor pion in signal side will be further selected.
+For electron candidates, $E/p$ is required to be larger than 0.8, where $E$ is the deposited energy in the EMC and $p$ is the momentum of the charged track.
+In fast simulation, there are two efficiency curves provided for muon identification, one is from the responses of reference detector~\cite{BESIII}, {\it e.g.} a mixing requirement with $P(\mu)>0.001$, $P(\mu)>P(K)$ and $P(\mu)>P(e)$ in the PID system, where $P(X)$ is the probability of a candidate identified as particle $X$, $0.1<E<0.3$~GeV in EMC, and layer requirement in MUD.
+The efficiency curve is represented as black dots in Fig.~\ref{p_mu_versus_eff}.
+The second one is the response from a preliminary R\&D results of MUD detector at STCF, where three kinds of $\pi/\mu$ separation levels are provided, to be 3\%, 1.7\% and 1\%, according to different requirements on $\pi/\mu$ responses.
+The efficiency curve of muon identification of STCF MUD is also shown in Fig.~\ref{p_mu_versus_eff} in red dots under 3\% $\pi/\mu$ mis-identification requirement.
+After the selection of lepton candidates, the remaining track is identified as pion if it satisfies $P(\pi)>P(K)$ and $P(\pi)>P(p)$.
+Finally, a signal event is required to have one lepton, one pion and one $K_{S}$.

-To suppress the background from $\tau^{-}\to K_{S}\pi^{-}\pi^{0}\nu_{\tau}$ process, the $\pi^{0}$ is reconstrcuted by selecting two good photon and the event is rejected if the invariant mass of any two photons locate in the region between 0.115 and 0.15~GeV/$c^{2}$.
-The good photon candidates are selected with the efficiency sampled in fast simulation.
+To suppress the background from $\tau^{-}\to K_{S}\pi^{-}(\geq1 \pi^{0})\nu_{\tau}$ processes, $\pi^{0}$ is reconstructed by selecting two good photons and the event is rejected if the invariant mass of any two photons locate in the region between 0.12 and 0.15~GeV/$c^{2}$.
+The good photon candidates are selected with the efficiency sampled from fast simulation.

-After above selection, the distribution of $K_{S}\pi^{-}$ mass spectrum from generic MC is shown in Fig.~\ref{mass1}(a), where there are huge backgrounds from $e^{+}e^{-}\to\tau^{+}\tau^{-}$ with $\tau$ decay inclusively, and the hadronic final states contiaining multiple $\pi$ final states.
-The selection efficiency of signal and suppressing rate of backgrounds are listed in Table~\ref{efficiency1}.
+After above selection, the distribution of $K_{S}\pi^{-}$ mass spectrum from generic MC is shown in Fig.~\ref{mass1}(a), where there are huge backgrounds from other $\tau$ decay channels in $e^{+}e^{-}\to\tau^{+}\tau^{-}$ excluding signal process, and the hadronic final states containing multiple $\pi$ final states.
+The selection efficiency of signal and suppressing rate of backgrounds with above selection criteria are listed in Table~\ref{efficiency1}.